johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 - You can change the value of a scoped variable by passing a reference (or pointer) to it to some other function

 ### Types and Structs
+- Scope and variable shadowing
+- Declaring a func or variable with lowercase first letter, the func is only available within my package (protected)
+- Declaring a func or variable with uppercase first letter, the func is available outside my package (public)

 ### Receivers: Structs with functions
 ### Other data structures: Maps and Slices
 ### Decision Structures